wonkey-coders/wonkey/README.md

 ### Fully garbage collected

-Monkey2 provides a 'mostly' incremental garbage collector that efficiently collects garbage as it runs without any of those annoying 'sweep' spikes found in typical garbage collectors.
+Wonkey provides a 'mostly' incremental garbage collector that efficiently collects garbage as it runs without any of those annoying 'sweep' spikes found in typical garbage collectors.

 ### Optional reflection features

-Monkey2 includes an optional reflection system that allows you to inspect and modify variables and values at runtime:
+Wonkey includes an optional reflection system that allows you to inspect and modify variables and values at runtime:

 ```monkey
 #Import "<reflection>"